 Index funds allow you to benefit from a successful index, without requiring you to buy individual shares in every company within it.
 Over the long run, this passive tracking often outperforms many actively managed funds.
 No financial professional, no matter how impressive their investing knowledge, can beat the market every time.

-Like mutual and index funds, ETFs offer you the opportunity to invest in numerous companies, industries, and sectors for an affordable price.
+Like mutual and index funds, exchange-traded funds (ETFs) offer you the opportunity to invest in numerous companies, industries, and sectors for an affordable price.
 And, like index funds, ETFs operate under passive management, tracking an index rather than a fund manager’s strategy.

 But ETFs have their own twist, and it’s in the name—exchange-traded.
 Like buying and selling stocks, ETFs are traded on an exchange.
 Unlike mutual and index funds, which can only be bought and sold after the market closes, ETFs can be traded during normal market hours (4pm EST).
 For beginning investors interested in day trading, ETFs can give you a taste of both worlds: trade like a stock by day, diversify like a fund by night.